 The good news?
 You can incorporate more movement into your day.
 But, it will take being intentional.

-Get up and have a dance party with the kids.
-Challenge everyone to not stop moving until the song is over.
+- Get up and have a dance party with the kids.
+Challenge everyone not to stop moving until the song is over.
 It’ll be good for you all!

-Try moving your laptop to the kitchen counter so you can stand while you work.
-Every little bit helps when you’re trying to not sit so much.
+- Try moving your laptop to the kitchen counter so you can stand while you work.
+Every little bit helps when you’re trying not to sit so much.

 If you’re in a movement rut, ask your kids to help you brainstorm ways to get moving.
 I’ve discovered my kids are full of ideas!